Montgomery St. Peter Montgomery St. Peter

 Visit the Neighborhoods

 The Canal Belt.
 The canals define Amsterdam branching out in semi-circles from the city’s center.
-The inner 4 rings are designated as a UNESCO World Heritage Sight.
+The inner 4 rings are designated as a UNESCO World Heritage Site.
 Spend time exploring them, admiring the architecture and their house boats.

 Binnenstad.
 The central neighborhood of Amsterdam at the inner heart of The Canal Belt.
 It’s defined by its slanted row houses, historic monuments and bustling walking streets.
 It surrounds the De Wallen, the city’s red light district.

 De Wallen (Red Light District).
 One of the oldest and well known, if not infamous, neighborhoods in Amsterdam.
 It’s famous for its historic architecture, narrow streets, sex-workers, nightly peep shows and coffee shops.
-Even if you’re not inserted in the scene, it’s an exciting neighborhood to walk through by day or night.
+Even if you’re not interested in the scene, it’s an exciting neighborhood to walk through by day or night.

 De Pijp.
-Avibrant neighborhood with a more local atmosphere than the central parts of the city.
+A vibrant neighborhood with a more local atmosphere than the central parts of the city.
 It’s home to The Heineken Brewery and one of the city’s largest markets, Albert Cuyp Market.
 We loved coming here for its quantity of cafes, making an effort to “cafe crawl” across the neighborhood and sip on different brews in the autumn air.

 Oud West.
 This expansive neighborhood is a great place to visit for its many restaurants, bars, markets, vintage and interior design shops.
 It’s nearby the city’s largest park, Vondelpark, and home to Ten Katemarkt Market and the De Hallen Food Hall.